griffinryan/tamber/cli/README.md

 The left rail now includes a Motif pane that tracks session seeding.
 The first prompt you submit against an active session captures a ~16 s motif; subsequent prompts require an `[x]`-selected layer and render a Scene 1 clip aligned to the motif’s tempo, key, and feel.

-The Session grid mirrors the worker-backed session: tracks (layers) down the side, scenes across, per-clip status metadata inside each cell, and the active section indicator (`▶`).
+The Session grid mirrors the worker-backed session: tracks (layers) down the side, three scene columns across (mirroring Ableton Live’s Session View), per-clip status metadata inside each cell, and the active section indicator (`▶`).
 The status sidebar continues to surface section roles, bars, durations, orchestration highlights, backend, conditioning flags, and any worker nudges.

 ---